Micro Uzi is intended for game/realtime/background use.

 The main renders and wireframes were done using Marmoset Toolbag 2.

 This weapon is designed to be ready for animation.
-The trigger, hammer, bolt, fire selector, cocking knob and magazine can be re-positioned and animated.
+The trigger, hammer, bolt, cocking handle and magazine can be re-positioned and animated.

 || Geometry ||

-Weapon consists of separate objects linked in the following hierarchy (3ds Max and .fbx versions only):
+Weapon consists of separate objects linked in the following hierarchy:

 || Textures ||

-One final note: Unfortunately there's no universal standard for normal map orientation between game engines.
-If the normals don't look correct try inverting the green and/or red channels of the normal map in an image editor.
+* Unfortunately there's no universal standard for normal map orientation between game engines.
+If the normals don't look correct try inverting the green channel of the normal map in an image editor.
+Unreal Engine 4 and Source Engine will need the green channel inverted.